rails/rails/guides/source/active_record_validations.md

 end
 ```

-The easiest way to add custom validators for validating individual attributes
+One convenient way to add custom validators for validating individual attributes
-is with the convenient `ActiveModel::EachValidator`.
+is by subclassing `ActiveModel::EachValidator`.
 In this case, the custom
 validator class must implement a `validate_each` method which takes three
 arguments: record, attribute, and value.
 These correspond to the instance, the
-attribute to be validated, and the value of the attribute in the passed
+name of the attribute, and the value of the attribute.
-instance.

 ```ruby
 class EmailValidator < ActiveModel::EachValidator